 - increased production of tumor-killing cells

-Short and prolonged fasting periods have promising results in cancer treatment and prevention, according to multiple studies.
+According to multiple studies, short and prolonged fasting periods have promising results in cancer treatment and prevention.

 It is currently unclear which fasting schedule produces the best results, however.

-People who are curious about fasting and whether it would benefit them during their cancer treatment should consider speaking with their doctor.
+People curious about fasting and whether it would benefit them during their cancer treatment should consider speaking with their doctor.

 Damla Sengul, a seasoned Food Editor at Dietsmealplan.com, boasts a 5-year worth of expertise as a digital editor, with a specific focus on authentic recipe content.
 Her expertise extends to various crucial aspects of the cookery world, including in-depth research on renowned chefs worldwide and innovative recipe development.
 Additionally, Damla is an enthusiastic baker who dedicates part of her time crafting delightful celebration cakes for her friends.